jfhbrook/jfhbrook/README.md

 # hello yes this is Josh 👋

 Hi!
 I'm a staff engineer.
-My main languages right now are rust, python, javascript and typescript.
-My pronouns are he/him.
+My pronouns are he/they.

 ## Where to Find Me